nsaccente/kubernetes-notes/kubernetes/tldr.md

    ### Pods

    1. A **pod** is a collection of containers that share resources, have a single IP, and can share volumes.
 A pod encapsulates an application's container(s), storage resources, a unique IP, and options that govern how the container(s) should run. **Pods run on worker nodes.**

-   1. You can mix-and-match either of the following pod patterns to fit the specific need of an application you're developing.
+   1. You can use one of the following pod composition patterns to fit the specific need of an application you're developing.
 You are not married to a single pattern.

-      1. In _one-container-per-pod_, think of a Pod as a wrapper around a single container, and Kubernetes will just manage the Pods rather than the containers, directly.
+      1. In _one-container-per-pod_, think of a Pod as a wrapper around a single container, and Kubernetes will just manage the Pods rather than the containers directly.
       This pod pattern will be referred to as a `singleton pod`.

       1. In _multiple-containers-per-pod_, a Pod might encapsulate an application composed